GeoSensorWebLab/node-dataservice/README.markdown

 * `bin/dataservice show record <datastreamUID> <recordUID>`
 * `bin/dataservice create record <datastreamUID> < new-record.json`
 * `bin/dataservice update record <datastreamUID> <recordUID> < modified-record.json` (Broken)
-* `bin/dataservice destroy record <datastreamUID> <recordUID>` (WIP)
+* `bin/dataservice destroy record <datastreamUID> <recordUID>`

 Note: Updating records is broken.
 Instead of updating an existing record, the Data Service will create a new record.
+If you delete the original record, the secondary record will be deleted as well.

 Commands to delete models will ask for confirmation before sending the request to the Data Service.